 wsl --set-default-version 1 bcdedit /set hypervisorlaunchtype auto start

-This post showed you how to install WLS 2 on Windows 10 and install Ubuntu 20.04.
+This post showed you how to install WSL 2 on Windows 10 and install Ubuntu 20.04.
 If you find any error above please use the comment form below to report.